Family Guide to Denmark – Skagen and Farup Sommerland

 Our family holiday in Denmark continued…

-After leaving Aalborg, we had great expectations about visiting the nothernmost point of Denmark – Grenen along with the seaside “city of light” – Skagen.
+After leaving Aalborg, we had great expectations about visiting the northernmost point of Denmark – Grenen along with the seaside “city of light” – Skagen.

-Skagen is Denmark’s main fishing port reknowned for its beaches, painting courses and bohemian lifestyle.
+Skagen is Denmark’s main fishing port renowned for its beaches, painting courses and bohemian lifestyle.

-It took us a 2h drive to reach Skagen and we enjoyed each minute of this journey.
+It took us a 2 h drive to reach Skagen and we enjoyed each minute of this journey.
 We sang songs, played games and had long conversations while gazing at the landscape.
 Our first stop was Hotel Farup for one night.
 It is located in the center of a theme park, Fårup Sommerland (just 35 minutes away from Aalborg).
+There are many apartments for families in this area.

 Fårup Sommerland is one of the oldest and most popular theme parks of Denmark (opened in 1975!).